-(B) Playing Field:
+12.02 Playing Field:

-- (1) Baselines shall be 60 feet. - (2) Recommended distance for the outfield fence is 180 feet from home plate for tournament play.
-Approved temporary fencing will be allowed, as necessary. - (3) A 12-foot-diameter chalked or painted pitching circle (the "pitching circle") with a chalked or painted line in the center of the pitching circle at 46 feet drawn completely across the circle is the designated pitching area.
+(a) Baselines shall be 60 feet.

+(b) Recommended distance for the outfield fence is 180 feet from home plate for tournament play.
+Approved temporary fencing will be allowed, as necessary.

+(c) A 12-foot-diameter chalked or painted pitching circle (the "pitching circle") with a chalked or painted line in the center of the pitching circle at 46 feet drawn completely across the circle.
 The center of the pitching circle will be 46 feet from the back edge of home plate.

-(C) AA Coach Eligibility:

-- (1) Only managers, assistant managers or coaches during the regular league season shall be eligible to manage or coach a tournament team and they shall be registered on their regular season team player rosters as filed with the district and state directors.
-A state director shall be empowered to grant exceptions to this rule. - (2) There must be four (4) coaches listed on the tournament team roster affidavit. - (3) Three (3) coaches will be allowed on the playing field at one time, two (2) base coaches, and one (1) pitching coach. - (4) The fourth (4th) coach must remain in the dugout at all times to supervise the players.

-(D) Coach Pitch
+12.03 Coach Pitcher

-- (1) The adult coach pitcher of the offensive team shall pitch to the batters, and he shall throw overhand from standing position. - (2) The coach pitcher must pitch from within the designated pitching circle with the coach pitcher's feet remaining in the designated pitching circle until the pitch is released.
+(a) The adult coach pitcher of the offensive team shall pitch to the batters, and he shall throw overhand from standing position.

+(b) 8U - The coach pitcher shall pitch from within the designated pitching circle with the coach pitcher's feet remaining in the designated pitching circle until the pitch is released.
 NOTE: Coach pitcher does not have to pitch from the pitching rubber or half-way mark in the pitching circle.
 If one foot is within the circle and any part of the other foot is in contact with the chalk or paint outlining the circle when the pitch is released the coach will be considered in the circle.
-PENALTY: If the coach pitcher does not remain in the circle, a violation shall be called by the umpire with the defensive team having the option of taking the play or a no pitch. - (3) The coach pitcher shall exit the playing field behind the runner or away from any play on the field when the ball is hit into fair play to avoid interference.
+PENALTY: If the coach pitcher does not remain in the circle, a violation shall be called by the umpire with the defensive team having the option of taking the play or a no pitch.

+(c) 6U - The coach pitcher shall pitch from a pitching rubber of thirty-five

+(35') from the back tip of home plate.
+The coach pitcher must start with one foot on the rubber when pitching to the batter.
+PENALTY: If the 6U coach pitcher does not start with one foot on the rubber, a violation shall be called by the umpire with the defensive team having the option of taking the play or a no pitch.

+(d) The coach pitcher shall exit the playing field behind the runner or away from any play on the field when the ball is hit into fair play to avoid interference.

 PENALTY: If the umpire determines interference on the coach pitcher, the batter shall be declared out and all runners shall return to the base occupied at the time of the pitch.
-The coach pitcher shall be warned and a second occurrence in the game shall result in the removal of the coach pitcher from the mound to the dugout for the remainder of the game. - (4) If the coach pitcher is hit by the ball, it is a dead ball and will be a no pitch. - (5) The coach pitcher may coach or position the batter only, prior to the delivery of a pitch.
+The coach pitcher shall be warned and a second occurrence in the game shall result in the removal of the coach pitcher from the mound to the dugout for the remainder of the game.

+(e) If the coach pitcher is hit by the ball, it is a dead ball and will be a no pitch.

+(f) The coach pitcher may coach or position the batter only, prior to the delivery of a pitch.
 He/she cannot coach the runners.
-PENALTY: A warning will be given for the first offense, and he/she will be removed from the mound to the dugout for the remainder of the game on the second offense. - (6) Only the manager shall represent or speak for the team. - (7) Coaches cannot go outside the playing field without the permission of the umpire.
-Coaches will be removed from the game for violation. - (8) The Coach Pitcher cannot leave the mound and return to the mound during the same inning with the exception of an illness or injury.
+PENALTY: A warning will be given for the first offense, and he/she will be removed from the mound to the dugout for the remainder of the game on the second offense.

+(g) Only the manager shall represent or speak for the team.

+(h) Coaches cannot go outside the playing field without the permission of the umpire.
+Coaches will be removed from the game for violation.

+(i) The Coach Pitcher cannot leave the mound and return to the mound during the same inning with the exception of an illness or injury.

-(E) Player Pitcher Position (Coach Pitch)
+12.04 Player Pitcher Position (6U & 8U CoachPitch)